Why Utah's Brandon Fugal Bought an Otherworldly Ranch, and What He's Seen There: Part 1

 Header Image: Brandon Fugal with a trimeter, an investigative tool used on The Secret of Skinwalker Ranch.
 Season two premiers Tuesday May 4th at 10/9c on The HISTORY Channel.

 Editor's Note: This is part one of a two part series.
+Part two can be found here.

 Multi-billion dollar real estate development.
 Iconic movie props.
 Priceless books.
 Supercars.
 And his own firsthand encounter with a UFO.